Special Educational Needs

 • Expressing themselves or understanding what is being said to them

 • A sensory need such as a difficulty with seeing or hearing

 These children are said to have Special Educational Needs.
 (This does not include children who are having trouble keeping up because their first language is not English).

 The aim of this section of the website is to provide you with a link to sources of more information and help with these areas.
-If you have any questions at all then please speak to Mr Cooley as your first port of call.
+If you have any questions at all then please speak to Mr Cooley (SENCO).